pragyaai/ndna/_llm/nephos.md

-This mirrors the integrative approach in *systems biology* and *molecular epidemiology*, where genomic, imaging, and temporal data are fused to trace and neutralize pathogenic cascades {% cite Hanahan & Weinberg 2011 %}, {% Vogelstein et al., 2013 %}.
+This mirrors the integrative approach in *systems biology* and *molecular epidemiology*, where genomic, imaging, and temporal data are fused to trace and neutralize pathogenic cascades {% cite Hanahan2011 %}, {% cite Vogelstein2013 %}.